fluthjs/fluth-doc/docs/en/api/plugin/debugAll.md

 - **executeAll plugin**: Executes on all nodes of the stream chain, not just a single node
 - **Debugger trigger**: Triggers a `debugger` statement on nodes that meet the conditions
-- **Promise handling**: For Promise results, waits for resolution before triggering the debugger
+- **Promise handling**: For Promise results, waits for Promise resolution before triggering the debugger
 - **Original data**: Returns the original `result` without modifying the data flow

 ## Usage Scenarios